 - Prezi gets you off the PowerPoint treadmill and makes you look like a creative genius.
 Just don’t go overboard on the zooming.

 - Lifehacker is a go-to resource for all things random yet useful, from technology reviews to DIY projects to moneysaving tips.

 - Uber lets you request a cab ride, anytime, anywhere.
 No cash is exchanged (even the tip); it all goes on the credit card linked to your account.
 Use code UBERCHEESEIT and get a credit for first time users.

-- Lyft is similar to Uber, but a bit more informal, chatty, relaxed, fun.
+- Lyft is similar to Uber.
 Use code SAYA20 for a discounted first ride.

 - Dabble makes it easy to try something new: learn a skill, dust off a rusty one, or find a new pastime.
 You can even teach your own classes and earn some extra income doing what you love.

 - GoogleDocs is a must-have for any collaborative work.
 Create and edit documents online while working with other users in real time—and always have access to your material, no matter where you are!